 This article may contain affiliate links.
-When you purchase something we recommend, we make a small commission.
+This site is reader-supported, meaning when you purchase something we recommend, we make a small commission.
 You don’t pay anything extra. 💘 For more details, check out our Terms of Use page.

 Together with my 70+ year old grandma, we walked down Tsimiski street and made our way to the ticket both.